doctoomeProject/data_eng_test_v1/README.md

 ### Preparation
 To avoid constrains during the 1h interview, the following steps can be done prior:
+- Download the given repository
 - Setup a Git Repository for your code.
 - Access the data and inspect the formats
 - Setup your environment
+- Ensure your username variable is setup in the .env (you need to create)
 - # ENSURE EVERY HELPER (Copilot, ChatGPT, etc... is disabled)

 ### Data